 At the same time, they want to experience the same emotional connection they have developed with the brand on its social media pages and through social interactions.

 So, How Should You Improve User Experience on Your Website?

 One of the things you must keep in mind is to review and update your website on a regular basis.
 This goes beyond content.
 An in-depth website analysis should cover issues such as broken links, page load speed, Google indexing etc.

 Speaking strictly from the point of view of improving user experience, here are some key aspects you should keep in mind:

 1. Design Your Website for Your Users, Not for Yourself

 Internet users have various browsing habits, depending on how well acquainted they are with technology.
 Millennials and younger generations are extremely proficient at using the internet and use mobile phones as primary devices.
-These users like simple, clean website designs, with minimalist look, flat icons and easy navigation.
+These users like simple, clean website designs, with a minimalist look, flat icons, and easy navigation.